Last Updated on January 25, 2023

-Having elite status with an airline frequent flyer program or flying in business or first class can almost always guarantee you access to the typically quiet and good-for-the-soul business class lounges at airports across the globe.
-What if you don’t have elite status or never fly in a premium cabin?
+If you have elite status with an airline frequent flyer program or are flying in business or first class, you can almost always guarantee yourself access to the typically quiet and good-for-the-soul business class lounges at airports across the globe.
+But, what if you don’t have elite status or never fly in a premium cabin?
 Can you still access business class lounges?
 The answer is yes, absolutely you can!
-If you have followed Rewards Canada even for just a little while you would already have known that answer but here we help you out along with all the newbies on how to take advantage of the various methods of using Business Class lounges to get you out of the hustle and bustle of many busy airports in Canada and around the world.

 The Rewards Canada Guide to Business Class Lounge access is broken down into the following sections

-TIP: Be sure to check out Rewards Canada's Special Offers below for LoungePair and Priority Pass!
+TIP: Be sure to check out Rewards Canada's Special Offer below for Priority Pass!

-Plaza Premium has over a dozen lounges across Canada in Edmonton (2), Montreal (1), Toronto (6 + 1 Spa), Vancouver (4) and WInnipeg (1) They also have lounges in over 30 countries around the world.
-Costs for Plaza Premium Lounges in Canada are roughly US$40 for 2 hours, US$48 for 3 hours and US$64 for 6 hours.
+Plaza Premium has over a dozen lounges across Canada in Edmonton (2), Montreal (1), Toronto (6 + 1 Spa), Vancouver (4) and Winnipeg (1) They also have lounges in over 30 countries around the world.
+Costs for Plaza Premium Lounges in Canada are roughly C$60-C$65 for 2 hours, C$75 for 3 hours and C$100 for 6 hours.
 It does vary slightly per lounge.
 Children aged 2-11 enjoy a 30% discount.
 Click here to see all their lounges and/to buy one time passes to them.

 Tip: Sometimes you can purchase single entry passes for Plaza Premium via Dragon Pass with prices lower than Plaza Premium themselves.

-Plaza Premium also has a loyalty program called Smart Traveller that awards you with points on each visit - even if that visit is using access programs like Priority Pass, an airline's business/first class ticket, or any other program listed below that has Plaza Premium lounges participating.
+Plaza Premium also has a loyalty program called Smart Traveller that awards you with points on each visit - even if that visit is using access programs like Mastercard Travel Pass, an airline's business/first class ticket, or most of the other programs listed below that has Plaza Premium lounges participating.
 So it really is a no brainer to join the program!
 You will earn anywhere from 100 to 300 points on each lounge visit and require 2,500 to 4,200 points to redeem for a lounge visit.
 There are also other redemption options like food and drinks, airport meet & greet and more.
 Note that the program does have 12 month inactivity rule in place.
 Learn more about the Smart Traveller program here.

 Website: www.plazapremiumlounge.com